 Radon gas can also enter homes through the water supply.
 Radon dissolves and builds up in water from underground sources, such as wells.
-The radon in your water can enter the air in your home when you use water for household activities such as showering, washing clothes and cooking.
+The radon in your water can enter the air in your home when it is agitated or heated.
+This could happen during household activities such as showering, washing clothes, and cooking.

 Some radon stays in the water.
-Radon in the water you drink can also contribute to a very small increase in your risk of stomach cancer.
-However this risk is almost insignificant compared to your risk of lung cancer from radon.
+Radon in the water you drink can also contribute to a very small increase in your risk of stomach and other cancers.
+However, this risk is almost insignificant compared to your risk of lung cancer from radon in air.

 For collection and analysis of radon in water, you should use the services of a qualified radon measurement professional and a lab approved by DPH to analyze radon in water (see below).